Forfeiture Hearings in Hillsborough County, FL

 Uniform Procedures for Forfeiture of Personal Property

+Florida law established specific procedural requirements under the Contraband Forfeiture Act, Sections 932.701 through Section 932.707, Florida Statutes.
 For instance, Chapter 95-265, Section 4, Laws of Florida, provides that all civil forfeiture cases shall be heard by a circuit court judge in the civil division.

 The courts implemented these procedures to create a uniform manner for civil asset forfeiture cases heard by the courts of the Thirteenth Judicial Circuit in and for Tampa and Plant City in Hillsborough County, FL.
+The blind rotation system assigns all civil forfeiture cases to one of the Circuit Court’s general civil divisions.

 Right to Adversarial Preliminary Hearing in Hillsborough County

-All law enforcement seizing agencies within Hillsborough County are required to issue a “notice of seizure” to any person entitled to notice of the seizure and an adversarial preliminary hearing.
+All law enforcement seizing agencies within Hillsborough County must issue a “notice of seizure” to any person entitled to notice of the seizure and an adversarial preliminary hearing.
+The notice of seizure must be in writing and substantially the same format as Attachment “A” (listed below).

-The notice of the seizure and to an adverse preliminary hearing SHALL be served on the persons entitled to notice at the time of the seizure or by certified mail, return receipt requested, within 5 working days after the seizure of the property.
+The notice of the seizure and right to an adverse preliminary hearing SHALL be served on the persons entitled to notice at the time of the seizure or by certified mail, return receipt requested, within 5 working days after the seizure of the property.

 The law enforcement agency that seized the personal property SHALL serve this notice for all personal property seized pursuant to the provisions of the Contraband Forfeiture Act regardless of means of seizure, including but not limited to, seizure effected under warrant.